William Nolan (bishop)

-William Nolan (born 26 January 1954) is a Scottish prelate of the Catholic Church who has been Archbishop of Glasgow since February 2022.
+William Nolan (born 26 January 1954) is a Scottish prelate of the Catholic Church who has been Archbishop of Glasgow within the Roman Catholic Archdiocese of Glasgow since February 2022.
 He was previously Bishop of Galloway from 2015 to 2022.

 Early life

 William Nolan was born on 26 January 1954 and baptised in St Patrick’s Church, Craigneuk.
 He was the fourth of eleven children born to William and Catherine Nolan and has five brothers and five sisters.
 He attended Cathedral Primary School, Motherwell, St Patrick’s Primary School, Craigneuk, St Vincent’s College, Langbank, and, from 1967 to 1971, St Mary’s College, Blairs.

+Ordained ministry

 Priest

-Nolan completed his studies for ordination at the Pontifical Scots College, Rome, from 1971 to 1978, earning a license in sacred theology from the Gregorian University in June 1978.
+Nolan completed his studies for ordination at the Pontifical Scots College, Rome, from 1971 to 1978, earning a licence in sacred theology from Pontifical Gregorian University in June 1978.

-Nolan was ordained priest for the Diocese of Motherwell on 30 June 1977.
-He was assistant priest at Our Lady of Lourdes, East Kilbride, from 1978 to 1980 and at St. David’s, Plains, from 1980 to 1983.
+Nolan was ordained a priest for the Diocese of Motherwell on 30 June 1977.
+He was assistant priest at Our Lady of Lourdes, East Kilbride, from 1978 to 1980 and at St. David's, Plains, from 1980 to 1983.
 He was Vice-Rector of the Scots College in Rome from 1983 to 1990.
 Returning to Scotland, he was assistant priest at St Bridget’s, Baillieston, from 1990 to 1994.
 While parish priest at Our Lady of Lourdes, East Kilbride, from 1994 to 2014 he held several other assignments, including judge of the National Ecclesisatical Tribunal in Scotland, dean of his zone, head of permanent formation of the clergy of Motherwell, and a member and vice-president of the Presbyteral Council.
 He became vicar general of the Motherwell Diocese in June 2014.

-In 2013, Nolan was appointed administrator of St John Ogilvie Parish in Blantyre when its pastor, Matthew Despard, was suspended during a canonical investigation.
+In 2013 Nolan was appointed administrator of St John Ogilvie Parish in Blantyre when its pastor, Matthew Despard, was suspended during a canonical investigation.
 Despard had published an attack on the Church hierarchy and tangled with Bishop Joseph Toal, apostolic administrator of the diocese.
 Despard's refusal to accept his removal produced an extended dispute with Nolan.